Shovel snouted lizard (Melores anchietae)

 Plan Your Trip to Namibia

+Home to the world’s oldest desert, Namibia is like no other country in Africa.
 Want to see Namibia’s incredible wildlife in person?
-Contact us for a one-on-one consultation to plan your dream safari!
+Schedule a free consultation and start planning your dream safari!